 One of the best resources for Chemistry teachers nationwide, the AACT produces consistently high-quality resources including labs, demonstrations, and activities.
 The best part is that their materials are organized by grade and topic—including options for elementary school teachers, too.

 Don’t let the name fool you.
 Sure, this site is perfect for middle school learners, but if you teach introductory chemistry or physical science, the level of materials is perfect for grades 9-10, as well.
 Lesson plans are easy to find and some are even available in Spanish for English language learners!

 Chemdemos are virtual interactives for more advanced chemistry students complete with particulate models and real-time data help you get through labs that you may not have sufficient materials to complete.
 They can also give your students extra practice at home before or after “wet” labs.
-The Acids and Bases content was an AP Chemistry life-saver for me.

 Best Science Websites for Teaching Earth Science

 Along with oceans and coasts, weather and more, instructors can find lesson plans in this collection that contain NOAA data and real-time weather information.